prastunlp/DualDec/README.md

 ## Related Repo

 Codes are adapted from the repositories of  [Joint Extraction of Entities and Relations Based on a Novel Decomposition](https://github.com/yubowen-ph/JointER) and [A Novel Cascade Binary Tagging Framework for Relational Triple Extraction](https://github.com/weizhepei/CasRel).

-## Remark
-This work experiment was completed in December 2020.
-We first submitted in ACL, which was accepted by Findings, and transferred to TKDE in July 2021, which was rejected in December 2021.